Jonthmiranda/Jonthmiranda/README.md

 # Hello, I'm Jonathan

-I'm studying information systems at UDESC.
+I'm a studant at UDESC.

-I'm currently learning Python and the different tools it offers.
+3 years of freelancer work.

-I'm looking to collaborate on open source projects related to Python, machine learning, and AI.
+Python and C programmer.

-I need help with Python and its modules.
+Data science enthusiast and all that it encompasses.

-Email: miranda.jonathan@outlook.com
+contact:
       Lindkedin: mirandajonathan

-Fun fact: I have a degree in nursing technician.
+I'm a nursing technician, I accept collaborations using AI and healthcare, I can be of great help.

 ## Languages ​​and Tools

-Python; Vscode; C;
+Python; C; mySQL.